CoderAcademy-SYD/express-bookmark/README.md

-# express-boilerplate
+# express-bookmark
-You will need to add your own .env file with DB_HOST & PORT.
+Use the .env.example to setup your own .env file.
+This is a requirement for the application.